evrythng/digital-link.js/README.md

 }
 ```

-Indeed, the generated file is not exporting an object, so you have to wrap it into an object with `grammarObject` field to be able to use it.
+As the generated file is not exporting an object, so you have to wrap it into an object with `grammarObject` field to be able to use it.

 ## Unit Tests